spotinst/help/src/docs/ocean/features/dynamic-commitments-aks.md

 3. Click **Test RIs/SPs to Spot Permissions** to verify that your permissions have been successfully granted.

-----Continue from figma-----

-##  Enable Utilize Commitments for Virtual Node Groups from the Spot Console
+##  Turn on Utilize Commitments for Virtual Node Groups from the Spot Console

 1. Go to the virtual node group where you want to turn on the utilize RSs/SPs feature.
 This can be any of your virtual node groups or the virtual node group template.
-Ocean rtecommends enabling this feature on the virtual node group template so that it is applied to all your virtual node groups in the cluster.
+Ocean recommends enabling this feature on the virtual node group template so that it is applied to all your virtual node groups in the cluster.
 See [Manage AKS Virtual Node Groups]()
 2. In the Ocean autoscaler strategy area, click **Utilize RIs/SPs**.

 >**Important**: If the **Missing permissions** link appears, and Utilize RIs/SPs is grayed, make sure you have completed the following tasks with no errors: